devanshmishra10/PseudoCode-for-Starve-free-Reader-Writer-Problem/README.md

 semaphore readersMutex=1;    // Initialized to 1
 semaphore orderMutex=1;      // Initialized to 1

-unsigned int readers = 0;  // Number of readers accessing the resource
+unsigned int readers = 0;    // It is the number of readers accessing the resource

 void reader()
 {